-In part to prevent outright violence between the KRG and the central government, in August 2009 then-top U.S. commander in Iraq General Odierno developed an unprecedented plan to partner U.S. forces with peshmerga units and with ISF units in the province to build confidence between the two forces.
+In part to prevent outright violence between the KRG and the central government, in August 2009 then-top U.S. commander in Iraq General Odierno developed a plan to partner U.S. forces with peshmerga units and with ISF units in the province to build confidence along the frontier between the two forces.
 The process was also intended to reassure Kurdish, Arab, Turkomen, and other province residents.
-Implementation of this "combined security mechanism" (CSM) began in January 2010 and U.S. officials said on August 16, 2010, that the joint (ISF-U.S-Kurdish) patrols, maintenance of 22 checkpoints, and U.S. training of participating ISF and peshmerga forces would continue until the U.S. pullout at the end of 2011.
-The mechanism has been administered through provincial level Combined Coordination Centers, which bring the parties together to play operations in disputed areas.
-Disagreements are referred to a Senior Working Group and a High Level Ministerial Committee.16 As of October 2010, the United States had ceased participating at four of the checkpoints, in concert with the U.S. change of mission to a non-combat role (Operation New Dawn) on September 1, 2010.
+Implementation of this "combined security mechanism" (CSM) began in January 2010, consisting of joint (ISF-U.S-Kurdish) patrols, maintenance of 22 checkpoints, and U.S. training of participating ISF and peshmerga forces.
+The mechanism has been administered through provincial level Combined Coordination Centers.
+Disagreements are referred to a Senior Working Group and a High Level Ministerial Committee.
+As of October 2010, the United States had ceased participating at four of the checkpoints, in concert with the U.S. change of mission to a non-combat role (Operation New Dawn) on September 1, 2010.